ymollard/python-advanced-slides/slides.md

    * the `dict`
    * the `tuple`

-**Conclusion:** The Python dict inherits from benefits from the tuple (for fast creation and access) and named tuples (for readibilitythanks to key-access), and it is mutable!
+**Conclusion:** The Python dict inherits from benefits from the tuple (for fast creation and access) and named tuples (for readibility thanks to key-access), and it is mutable!

 ---
 ### Subclassing existing types